manishrps/mslearn-dp100/instructions/12-use-automl.md

----
-lab:
-    title: 'Use automated machine learning from the SDK'
----
 # Use Automated Machine Learning from the SDK

 Determining the right algorithm and preprocessing transformations for model training can involve a lot of guesswork and experimentation.